Oregon College Admissions Coronavirus Updates

 "Reach out to the admission counselors at the colleges you have applied to and ask questions.
 They are still working and are there to answer your questions.
 Ask if you can correspond with currently enrolled students."
 Eric Staab, Vice President for Admissions & Financial Aid, Lewis & Clark College

 "Don't hesitate to contact us if you have any questions."
 Tania Sanchez, Assistant Director of Multicultural Recruitment, Portland State University

 "Keep following your steps to get started at your college/university, and do not hesitate to reach out to the admissions office if you have any questions at all (email is especially great right now!).
 Many of us are also available for video meetings, so we can still 'meet' together to help you move forward in preparing for college!"
 Ariane Rakich, Lead Admissions Counselor, Clackamas Community College

 "Please remember to apply for financial aid."
 Rhoda Hanson, Chief Student Services Officer, Tillamook Bay Community College

 "Apply for the Oregon Promise Grant.
 The application takes about 3 minutes to fill out and is due June 1, 2020.
 It can be used at any of the Oregon community colleges and is money that doesn't have to be paid back."
 Tama Bolton, Coordinator of Outreach and Recruitment, Columbia Gorge Community College

 "Make use of the resources that colleges are offering - virtual meetings, tours and events.
 Your college admission counselor wants to support you, so take advantage of their assistance!"
-Mary Beth Jones, Admission Counselor, Linfield College
+Mary Beth Jones, Admission Counselor, Linfield University

 One new thing to think about in this new time of coronavirus: "If you have to take courses online, does that change the institution you would attend?"
 Recruitment Coordinator at an Oregon community college